Discussion sessions for parent carers of children and young people with SEND, Tuesday 5th December 2...

-I have been the Wiltshire Councillor for Summerham and Seend since 2009 and I am a member of the Conservative Group on the Council.
-I am the Secretary.
+I have been the Wiltshire Councillor for Summerham and Seend since 2009 and I am a member of the Conservative Group on the Council of which I am the Secretary.
 I also hold portfolio responsibility for Flooding in Wiltshire and elements of the Armed Forces Community Covenant in the County.
-I was formerly a Cabinet Member on Wiltshire Council.
-Formerly I was a Kennet District Councillor.
+I was formerly a Cabinet Member on Wiltshire Council and previously I was a Kennet District Councillor.
 I run a small holiday business in partnership with my wife.
 I am committed to representing the people of Summerham and Seend and their community affairs on Wiltshire Council...

 I will use this website to let you know what I am engaged in with Wiltshire Council and how that affects our community in Summerham and Seend which includes the villages of Semington, Great Hinton, Steeple Ashton, Keevil, Bulkington, Seend and Poulshot.
 This is a very sparsely populated rural Division which currently is spread over the three Parliamentary Constituencies of Devizes, South West Wiltshire and Chippenham.

 I am a graduate who served as an officer in the Royal Artillery at home and abroad for twenty three years.
 I retired from the army in 1999 and went into business as general manager of a marketing company operating from Wiltshire, where I also acted as sales manager.
 After two years I took over a busy local holiday business which I now run in partnership with my wife.
 I understand both business and its involvement with the wider community.
 This experience has made me acutely aware of the pressures put on local businesses and local people by local government.
 I have lived in Wiltshire for the past twenty years and I now live with my family on our business premises just outside Devizes.